Trip Summary and Itinerary Map

 Children are very much welcome.
 Young travellers receive a $500 discount off the voyage price.
 Please contact us for details.

-- One night's hotel stay (either Buenos Aires or Santiago)
+- One night hotel (Buenos Aires or Santiago)

 - Voyage aboard the vessel as indicated in the itinerary